Psychologists Need to Join the Medical Provider Network

 As the result of a new law, psychologists can be attending providers (AP) for workers compensation cases with solely mental health conditions.
-Beginning July 1, 2025, Washington State psychologists must be part of the L&I Medical Provider Network (MPN) to treat workers beyond the initial visit.
-Failure to join the MPN will affect payments and your ability to treat workers.
+This change will be effective July 1, 2025.

 Changes going into effect include: